Seigmannen/CarpetSkyAdditions-Reborn/docs/en_us/datapack.md

 When Creepers are killed by Skeletons in the Ancient Cities, they can drop Disc Fragment 5.

+When Creepers are killed by Skeletons in the Trial Chambers, they can drop the Music Discs Precipice and Creator.

 ---

 #### Zoglins Drop Snout Banner Patterns ####